thisisarchimedes/devops/TestList.md

 [X] Send generated JSON to the API endpoint

 ## Backend API
-[] Get an event via API and print payload
-[] Get payload and check authentication
+[X] Get check authentication
-[] Get payload and validate payload correctness
+[X] Get payload and validate payload correctness
 [] Get payload and store it in the DB
 [] Get "test pass" event and apply addition logic (send it to New Relic) [] Get "deploy" event and apply addition logic (calculate frequence and send it to New Relic)